tizisdeepan/EventsCalendar/README.md

 eventsCalendar.setMonthTitleTypeface(typeface)
 //set font for week names
 eventsCalendar.setWeekHeaderTypeface(typeface)
-//set the callback for EventsCalendar.Listener eventsCalendar.setCallback(this)
+//set the callback for EventsCalendar eventsCalendar.setCallback(this)
 ```